fizalihsan/fizalihsan.github.io/source/technology/aws.md

 * Every load balancer must have one or more listeners configured.
 * Every listener is configured with
 	* a protocol and a port (client to load balancer) for a front-end connection
-	* a protocol and a port for the back-end (load balancer to Amazon EC2 instance) connection.
+	* a protocol and a port for the back-end (load balancer to EC2 instance) connection.
 * ELB supports protocols operating at two different Open System Interconnection (OSI) layers.
 	* In the OSI model, Layer 4 is the transport layer that describes the TCP connection between the client and your back-end instance through the load balancer.
 Layer 4 is the lowest level that is configurable for your load balancer.